awaazde/awaazde-api-client-demo/README.md

    * Note that all of these libraries are already present into lib folder, but you might want to download and add latest version.

 For PHP
+   * A 'curl' extension must be enable for your php installation.
    * Pest (See https://github.com/educoder/pest)
    * Note that pest is already included under lib folder, but you might want to download and add latest version.